Blogging as a Cross-Curricular Teaching Tool

-According to a study by Miriam Sullivan & Nancy Longnecker about using class blogs as a teaching tool to promote writing and student interaction, most learners agreed that they write better when they know other learners will read their posts.
+Miriam Sullivan & Nancy Longnecker studied class blogs as a teaching tool to promote writing and student interaction.
+According to their study, most learners agreed that they write better when they know other learners will read their posts.
 Why not use this (positive) peer pressure to motivate learners to write well?
-An essay can be highlighted that month as “essay of the month” and shared with the wider community!
+An essay can be highlighted as “essay of the month” and shared with the wider community!

 There are oh-so-many possibilities for an English class to get creative with blogging.
 Just check out this awesome blog about idioms blending ELA, Art and ICT competencies by Jenny Young!

-A key part of the scientific process is for scientists to communicate their findings with peers through scientific papers, and this “communication to other scientists ensures that new findings become part of a growing body of publicly available knowledge that informs how we understand the world around us.”
+A key part of the scientific process is for scientists to communicate their findings with peers through scientific papers.
+This “communication to other scientists ensures that new findings become part of a growing body of publicly available knowledge that informs how we understand the world around us.”

-But what about your learners who are asked to write papers?
+But what about your learners who write papers?
 What is their end goal besides a grade?
 If it’s not published in a journal, how can the educator motivate learners to increase their science literacy?

 The answer you may have guessed is to go ahead and publish it on a blog.
 It is also the perfect way to practice and demonstrate the peer review process, a crucial stage of scientific publishing.